crckfx/wildWildWeb/readme.md

 this is the default page template, an example with less assumptions is at ```templates/page_blank.ejs```

 ### *config.json*
-defaults for pageGoblin. default config is:
+default paths for pageGoblin. default config is:
 ```json
 {
     "headContentPath": "components/head-content.html",  // global inject into <head>